rob-myers/rob-myers.github.io/docs/plan.md

   - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
   - Support window tags `dark-front` and `dark-back` instead of `one-way`
   - Move light polygon computations into `lazy` i.e. reuse

-- ✅ Decided on "global convexity" i.e. edge geomorphs only on edges
-- ✅ NavDemo1 init race condition?
-  - fixed by useEffect -> useMemo in useGeomorphs and doorsApi setup triggers render
-- ✅ replace "stage" with "wire"
-- 🤔 `useImperativeHandle` rather than providing an api?

-- ✅ spawn has format `spawn rob ["$( position )"]`
-- ✅ NavDemo1 has 2 or more geomorphs
-- ❌ Stage can access spawnPoints from useGeomorphData

 - 🚧 `NavDemo1`
   - ✅ Circle with heart-beat and breath